 Can money market funds lose money?

-Money invested in a money market fund is not protected or guaranteed.
-There is a chance that an investment, or number of assets, in the fund could fail in the event of highly stressed circumstances such as a bank or other entity going bust and the underlying deposit or investment in the fund not being made whole.
-Money market funds invest in high-quality assets, companies and government-related entities, so they are considered to be low risk,but not risk free.
+Unlike cash in a bank or building society, money invested in a money market fund is not protected or guaranteed.
+There is a chance that an investment, or a number of them, in a fund could fail in the event of highly stressed circumstances such as a bank or other entity going bust and the underlying deposit or investment in the fund not being made whole.
+Money market funds invest in high-quality assets, companies and government-related entities, so they are considered to be low risk but they are not risk free.

 There is also a small risk that investors may not be able to redeem their holding in a money market fund on a given day, as there is with any open-ended fund.
 Money market funds typically have a significant proportion of investments that are short dated and very ‘liquid’ – that is to say easy to enter and exit readily.
 This means in normal circumstances they can meet any redemptions on a day-to-day basis with ease.
 However, because a portion of a money market fund is in assets with longer maturities, in exceptionally stressed markets this cannot be absolutely guaranteed.